What is the anti-glomerular basement membrane test?

-Once a vein is located, the skin around the vein is cleaned with alcohol.
-The needle is then inserted into your vein.
-A tube is attached to the end of the needle to collect the blood.
+After locating a vein, your doctor will clean the skin around the vein with alcohol.
+Then they will insert a needle into your vein.
+A tube attached to the end of the needle will collect the blood.

-After enough blood is collected, the elastic band is removed from your arm.
-As the needle is removed, cotton or gauze is placed onto the injection site.
-Pressure is applied to the cotton or gauze and it is secured with a bandage.
+After collecting enough blood, your doctor will remove the elastic band from your arm.
+After removing the needle, they’ll place cotton or gauze on the injection site and secure it with a bandage.

 There are few risks involved with having blood drawn.
 Some bruising may appear at the needle site.
-Bruising can be minimized by applying pressure to the area for several minutes after the needle is removed.
+You can lessen bruising by applying pressure to the area for several minutes after the needle is removed.

-In very rare cases, having blood drawn has the following risks:
+In rare cases, having blood drawn has the following risks: